If you are a local student you may be eligible.

 11 months full time / 18 months part time

-A qualification in mental health may see you employed in a range of contexts including community based non-government organisations, home/centre-based programs, respite and residential services, clinical and rehabilitations settings/programs or employment support.
+A Certificate IV in Mental Health CHC43315 may see you employed in a range of contexts including community based non-government organisations, home/centre-based programs, respite and residential services, clinical and rehabilitations settings/programs or employment support.
 As a graduate of the CHC43315 Certificate IV in Mental Health, you will be qualified to work in community-based support as a recovery-oriented mental health practitioner.